-This information, typically obtained from facility list owners, HMIS staff members, MOH budget planners, and donors, can be used to advocate for adequate funding from the government, to target potential funders, and to better understand the level of project activity that is possible-taking into consideration funding constraints-versus what is desired if funding were limitless.
+This information, typically obtained from facility list owners, HMIS staff members, MOH budget planners, and donors, can be used to advocate for adequate funding from the government, to target potential funders, and to better understand the level of project activity that is possible-taking into consideration funding constraints.

-7 See the sub-section titled: Maintenance Workforce under Section 3.3 of the Maintaining the MFL Module for more information on human resources needed during the maintenance phase of the MFL.
+&lt;sup>9 See the sub-section, Maintenance Workforce, under Section 3.3 of the Maintaining the MFL Module for more information on human resources needed during the maintenance phase of the MFL.